AlgoMaster Logo

 How Vision-Language Models Work

 Traditional LLMs process a sequence of text tokens.
-Vision-language models (VLMs) extend this by adding a visual encoder that converts an image into a sequence of "visual tokens" that the language model can reason about alongside text tokens.
+Vision-language models (VLMs) add a visual encoder that turns an image into a sequence of visual tokens.
+The language model then attends over both the visual tokens and the text tokens in the prompt.

 1. Image encoding.
-The image is resized and split into patches (small square regions, typically 14x14 or 16x16 pixels).
-A visual encoder, usually a Vision Transformer (ViT) or a similar architecture like SigLIP, processes these patches and produces a set of embedding vectors.
-Each vector represents a region of the image.
+The image is resized, normalized, and split into patches.
+A visual encoder, often a Vision Transformer or a related architecture such as SigLIP, converts those patches into embedding vectors.

 Sending Images to Vision APIs